 SACRE considered a request by the British Humanist Association for Group A membership of the Bracknell Forest SACRE.
-It was noted that the request letter had been supported by a letter from the British Humanist Association.
+It was noted that request letter had been supported by a letter from the British Humanist Association.

-The Standing Advisory Council noted that a change in constitution which would be required to alter the membership of the SACRE would need to be agreed with Bracknell Forest Council, as SACRE was a statutory body convened and administered by Local Authorities.
+The Standing Advisory Council noted that a change in constitution which would be required to alter the membership of the SACRE would need to be agreed with Bracknell Forest Council, as SACRE was a statutory body of Local Authorities.

-The SACRE Associate Advisor explained that although the supporting letter mentioned a recent change to guidance on SACREs and membership, there had been no change in the law relating to SACRE membership.
-Under the current legislation in would be difficult to justify a Humanist representative in Group A on the SACRE.
+The SACRE Associate Advisor explained that although the supporting letter mentioned a recent change to guidance on SACREs and membership there had been no change in the law relating to SACRE membership.
+Under the current legislation in would be difficult to justify a Humanist representative in Group A on SACRE.

-It was suggested that a representative on the SACRE representing the view of all non-religious people would be too broad an area for a representative to cover.
+It was suggested that a representative on SACRE representing the view of all nonreligious people would be too broad and area for a representative to cover.